Canon EF 17-40mm f/4 L Lens

 • Is the 16-35 sharper than the 17-40?
 Yes and no. The 17-40 is just as sharp (or even a bit sharper) in the center at any aperture, though it is not as sharp in the corners at the largest apertures.
 So, “yes” if you mainly shoot wide open in very low light.
 But “no” if you mainly use the ultra wide lens stopped down while shooting from the tripod, for things like landscape and architecture.

-• Is the 17-40 poor in the corners.
-Again, yes and no. First, very few ultra wide angle lenses are great in the corners – this is pretty much the nature of the beast.
-(There are a few exceptions, but they tend to be very specialized and very costly.)
+• Is the 17-40 poor in the corners?
+Again, yes and no. First, many ultra wide angle lenses have issues in the corners – this is pretty much the nature of the beast.
+(There are a few exceptions, but they tend to be very specialized and very costly.
+Note: I’m expecting that the new Canon 16-35mm f/4 L IS may be one of this exceptions.)
 Second, wide open the 17-40 is not great in the corners, at least in my experience.
-However, stopped down it is fine there.
+At f/4, and to a lesser extent f/5.6, the corners are soft and for several reasons.
+However, stopped down it is much better in the corners — as good as its traditional Canon alternative, the 16-35mm f/2.8.
 (Some of the reports of poor corners seem to come from a typical characteristic of many ultra wide “test shots,” which often include very close scene elements in the lower corners – and the issue is more about DOF than about lens sharpness.

 • If you shoot a cropped sensor camera, neither of these will likely be the best choice – more on that below.

-Some backpackers combine the 17-40 with a Canon EF 70-200mm f/4L IS USM lens (link to sponsor B&H) and then add a 50mm prime to “fill the gap.”
-I don’t do this, but I can understand how it might work well and save some weight and bulk.
+Some photographers combine the 17-40 with a Canon EF 70-200mm f/4L IS USM lens (link to B&H) and then add a 50mm prime to “fill the gap.”
+I don’t do this, but I can understand how it could work well and save some weight and bulk.

 Some photographers like to use this lens on their cropped sensor cameras.
 I used mine on a cropped sensor body for the first year or so that I owned it, but I’ve used in exclusively on full frame bodies since that time.
 In my view it is merely OK on cropped sensor cameras, but not a stand out performer.
 The main issue is that, in my experience, you end up caught between the proverbial “rock and a hard place.”
 The “rock” is the relatively conservative f/4 maximum aperture with its less than stupendous corner performance.
 The “hard place” is the issue with diffraction blur occurring sooner as you stop down on cropped sensor cameras – many feel that you would want to be cautious about stopping down much past f/8 for this reason on crop.
 This doesn’t leave you with a lot to work with: f/4 is a bit soft in the corners. f/5.6 is getting better but isn’t yet great. f/8 is pretty good all around.
 At f/11 diffraction blur starts to become a concern.
 In the end, you really have only one truly good aperture.
 Fortunately, cropped sensor camera shooters have a great alternative in the Canon EF-S 17-55mm f/2.8 IS USM Zoom Lens.
 It provides better large aperture performance, a wider range of apertures at f2.8, image stabilization, and a larger focal length range.
 For this reason, I tend to recommend it over the 17-40 for cropped sensor shooters.

 • If you use a full frame camera, mostly shoot from the tripod, and tend to favor smaller apertures for greater depth of field and other reasons, then the 17-40mm f/4 L could be the best choice for you.
-This is the lens I use, though I choose to augment it with some large aperture primes.
+It is smaller and lighter than the alternatives and costs quite a bit less.

 • If you use a full frame camera and often shoot handheld in low-light situations and thus need to use larger apertures, the 16-35mm f/2.8 L II could well be the best bet for you.
 Of course, it can also do much of what the 17-40 will do, though with a higher cost, smaller focal length range, and greater weight and bulk.